dibsy/Recipies-Of-A-Jenkins-Hacker/credentials/README.md

-# Credentials
+# Credentials Dumping

-- Credentials in Logs
-- Credentials in Description
+## Credentials in Description
+- While this sounds very hypothetical, it is very much real.
+- Possible reason for rewriting credentials in credentials description makes it easier to remember purpose, or for making debugging easy.

+## Dumping credentials from logs

 - Credentials dumping from jobs ( Logged in Used / Users who can modify pipelines )
 - Credentials dumping as an administrator.
 - Kickoff builds using PR from public repo

-### Credentials Dumping
+## Credentials Dumping from pipeline

 - Credentials Bindings ( https://www.jenkins.io/doc/pipeline/steps/credentials-binding/ )